 On the other hand, we can't neglect that energy imports are just one of many indicators for energy security and are not sufficient to determine whether a country is secure or vulnerable.
 A country can be 100% dependent on imports but still very secure.
 In contrast, another country can be independent but not very secure because of poor grid development, poor regulation, susceptibility to extreme weather, etc. In this respect, the diversification of energy resources and transportations routes, efficient use of local resources, and the use of existing energy resources with various technological and strategic practices in the most efficient way possible are necessary to improve energy security and reduce dependence on foreign energy sources.

-European and Greece Gas Demand
+European Gas Demand

 Given that the E.U. will continue to rely heavily on fossil fuel imports for the foreseeable future, it must protect itself from supply disruptions.
 E.U. dependency on energy imports did not change much over the last decade, from 58.4 % of gross available energy in 2008 to 58.2 % in 2018 (see Figure 3).
 During this period, the E.U.’s net imports of energy were greater than its primary production.
 In other words, net imports supplied more than half of the E.U.’s gross available energy, and the dependency rate exceeded 50.0%.
 Between 2008-2018, the energy dependency rate varied from a maximum of 58.4% in 2008 to a minimum of 53.9% in 2013.
 According to Eurostat, crude oil maintained the highest rates in 2018 (94.6 %) and natural gas (83.2 %), while solid fossil fuels maintained the lowest rate available at 43.6 % (2018).